 - Remember the number for emergencies is 9-1-1.

-- Once you've escaped a fire, call the fire department from a neighbor's phone.
+- Once you've escaped a fire, call the fire department from a cell phone or neighbor's phone.

 Plan Your Escape Around Your Abilities

-- Have a telephone in your bedroom and post the local emergency number nearby in case you are trapped by fire.
+- Have a telephone in your bedroom to call 9-1-1 in case you are trapped by fire.